 Level of Risk

-We work with individuals to determine the level of risk associated with sharing their personal data.
-In doing so, we use tools like risk matrices.
+We work with individuals to determine the level of risk associated with sharing their stories.
+In doing so, we review and talk through possible scenarios.

-We support participating individuals to identify potential risks in sharing information, considering things like risks to reputation, health, safety, housing, employment, and legal risks.
+We support participating individuals to identify potential benefits and risks in sharing information, considering things like reputation, health, safety, housing, employment, and legal exposure.

 With each potential risk, we think about: